-When a sample of a radioactive isotope decays by -particle emission, the
+When a sample of a radioactive isotope decays by

 -particles emitted have a single discrete energy.
 When a sample of a radioactive isotope decays by